swapnibble/EosCommander/README.md

 You can install the latest version from the Play store at: [link](https://play.google.com/store/apps/details?id=io.mithrilcoin.eoscommander)

 <a name="set_connection"></a>
 ## Set connection
+For Public test net:
+Set test1.eos.io or test2.eos.io, port: 80

+For Private test net:
+You shoud have running eosd node.
+Set "http-server-address" other than "127.0.0.1" in config.ini.

+ on EOS commander settings screen.
+Set test1.eos.io or test2.eos.io, port: 80
 ### Connect
-Connect to eosd and check the status.
+Connect to eos network and check the status.
 On connected state, you can use the command function.

 ### Skipping signature